Everybody's still obsessed with the motive of the co-pilot on that German Wings plane crash.

 Everybody thought Israel had nukes.

-It's a in the world of international intrigue and diplomacy and all this, whatever you think you know doesn't matter.
+In the world of international intrigue and diplomacy and all this, whatever you think you know doesn't matter.

-Like Iran has been denying for how many years they're working on nukes.
+Like, Iran has been denying for how many years they're working on nukes.

 We all know they are.